-- Within school, pupils are actively encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment. - Pupils are supported to develop their self-knowledge, self-esteem and self-confidence. - Pupils are encouraged to take responsibility for their behaviour and our pastoral support reinforces the importance of making the right choices. - Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and PSHE lessons. - Vulnerable pupils are protected and stereotypes challenged.
-A strong anti-bullying culture is embedded in the school and any form of bullying is challenged and addressed.
-The school also operates a robust system of logging incidents.
+- Within school, pupils are actively encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment. eg. by signing up for extra-curricular clubs. - Pupils are supported to develop their self-knowledge, self-esteem and self- confidence. - Pupils are encouraged to take responsibility for their behaviour and our pastoral support reinforces the importance of making the right choices. - Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and PSHE lessons. - Vulnerable pupils are protected and stereotypes challenged.
+A strong anti- bullying culture is embedded in the school and any form of bullying is challenged and addressed.
+The school also operates a robust system of logging incidents